revo2wheels/intervalsicugptcoach-public/rules/module2-audit.md

   2. Any discipline missing
   3. Combined totals ≠ sum of subtotals

-### Chunking & Retry Rule (Enforced)
+### Chunking, Retry & Default Rule (Enforced)
-- Any report window longer than 7 days must be ingested in **weekly chunks** (7-day windows).
+- Any request window longer than 7 days must be split into consecutive 7-day chunks.
-- Default: If the user requests a “42-day season report” without explicit dates, always resolve to today−41 → today.
+- Default: If the user requests a “42-day season report” without explicit dates, automatically set the window to today−41 → today.
 - Each chunk must respect the **Field Lock Rule** (only audit-required fields).
 - GPT must:
-  1. Automatically split the requested date range into consecutive 7-day windows.
+  1. Auto-split the requested date range into 7-day windows.
-  2. Fetch all chunks without prompting the user.
+  2. Fetch all chunks without user confirmation.
-  3. Concatenate all chunks into a master DataFrame.
+  3. Concatenate results into a master DataFrame.
-  4. Verify DataFrame row count = sum of API counts across all chunks.
+  4. Verify DataFrame row count = sum of API counts across chunks.
+- Retry Handling:
+  - If a 7-day fetch fails, retry automatically up to 10 times.
+  - If retries succeed, continue concatenation.
+  - ❌ If retries exhausted, halt with:
+    “Error: no data returned after 10 retries (chunk {start} → {end}).”
+- ❌ If GPT attempts >7 days in one call, or requests user confirmation for chunking or retry, audit fails.
+- ❌ If GPT ignores the default 42-day window rule and prompts the user for dates instead, audit fails with:
+    “Error: Default 42-day window (today−41 → today) not applied.”

 - Retry Handling:
   - If a 7-day chunk fetch fails (connector/client error), retry automatically up to 10 times.